vircadia/vircadia-docs-sphinx/docs/source/host/configure-settings/entity-filters.rst

 1. Open your domain settings.

-    * For cloud hosted domains, go to https://metaverse.highfidelity.com/user/cloud_domains.
-Click the "More Options" menu (3 dots on the right-side of the row), then click 'Domain Server settings'.
+    * For cloud hosted domains: Open a browser and enter the URL http://<insert your server's IP address here>:40100/settings.
 Log in when prompted.
     * For local servers on Windows: Click on the High Fidelity icon in the system tray, then click 'Settings'.
     * For local servers on Mac: Right-click the High Fidelity icon on the top menu bar, then click 'Settings'.
     * For any OS: Open a browser and enter the URL http://localhost:40100/settings.